avcoder/unit05-lesson02/slides.md

 transition: slide-left
 ---

-# Hashing Tables
+# Hashing

-- If I threw a deck of cards on the floor and asked you to pick to sort all 52 cards, how would you do it?
-  - ex: put all spades in one bucket, all hearts in another etc.
-  - Buckets:
-     - put an input into a location, makes problem smaller and easier to solve.
-     - takes a very large domain of inputs and maps it to a smaller range of values
+Hashing is the process of converting an input (or 'key') into a fixed-size string of bytes.

 <img src="/assets/hash.png" style="display: block; margin: 0 auto" />

+- Analogy: placing 52 playing cards by their suit -- into 4 boxes.

 ---
 transition: slide-left